cblage/elixir-json/README.md

-# Elixir JSON v2
+# Elixir JSON v2.5

 [![Build Status](https://travis-ci.org/cblage/elixir-json.svg?branch=master)](https://travis-ci.org/cblage/elixir-json) [![Hex.pm](https://img.shields.io/hexpm/dt/json.svg?style=flat-square)](https://hex.pm/packages/json) [![Coverage Status](https://coveralls.io/repos/github/cblage/elixir-json/badge.svg?branch=master)](https://coveralls.io/github/cblage/elixir-json?branch=master) [![Hex.pm](https://img.shields.io/hexpm/v/json.svg?style=flat-square)](https://hex.pm/packages/json) [![Inline docs](http://inch-ci.org/github/cblage/elixir-json.svg)](http://inch-ci.org/github/cblage/elixir-json)

-This library provides a blazing fast (link to benchmarks) 100% Elixir natively implemented JSON encoder and decoder for Elixir.
+This library provides a blazing fast (todo: link to benchmarks) 100% Elixir natively implemented JSON encoder and decoder.

+Internally the we use the `Stream` api to ensure top performance.

-It also provides a Streaming API so you can stream the parsing of JSON payloads (for example processing a json array you coudl stream the individual elements of that array, etc).
-It also uses custom-made heuristic to allow parallel processing of the json payload (again for example when processing lists or deeply nested objects.
+Besides simple `JSON.encode`/`JSON.decode` functionality, it also provides a Streaming API `JSON.Stream` so you can stream the parsing of JSON payloads (for example processing a json array you could stream the individual elements of that array, etc).

+We also use custom-made heuristic to allow parallel processing of the json payload (again for example when processing arrays or deeply nested objects).
 You can fine tune the parallelization parameters in the config file.

 All contributions are welcome.